KDE/digikam-doc/image_editor/colors_tools.rst

     The Image Editor Channel Mixer Tool

-With the channel combo box you select and display the histogram per color.
-It gives a first hint of how to correct the channels by their relative distribution and amplitude.
-The left half of the dialog window always shows a preview of what you are doing.
-The original for comparison can be seen when selecting its own window tab.
+The **Channel** combo box selects which channel or channels to display in the histogram.
+The histogram gives a first hint of how to correct the channels based on their relative distribution and amplitude.

+the **Output Channel** combo box selects the primary color channel to be modified by the tool.
+You can modify more than one channel by selecting and modifying each output channel in turn.

+The **Red**, **Green** and **Blue** slider controls enable you to mix the channels.
+If you check **Preserve Luminosity** the image will retain its overall luminosity despite any changes you make to its color components.

+The **Monochrome** option converts the output into a Black & White image.
+This is a great tool for converting your photographs to Black & White.
+The Preserve Luminosity option is particularly useful when used with the **Monochrome** option.
+Try to reduce the green channel for Black & White portraits.

+The effects of color mixing are immediately displayed in the image preview area to the left and in the histogram displayed in the tool.
+As for all tools, the preview area can be configured by clicking on the preview comparison style icons in the status bar.

 The target photo preview has a red marker available.
-If you place this marker somewhere in the image, a corresponding vertical bar will be drawn in the histogram indicating the color level value in the current channel selected.
+If you place this marker somewhere in the image, a corresponding vertical bar will be drawn in the histogram indicating the color level value in the currently selected channel.

-Now the controls are to the lower right: **Red**, **Green** and **Blue** slider controls enable you to mix the channels.
-If you check **Preserve Luminosity** the image will retain its overall luminosity despite you changing its color components.
-This feature is particularly useful when you also ticked the **Monochrome** box.
-Because the channel mixer is the tool to make great Black and White conversions of your photographs.
-Try to reduce the green channel for Black and White portraits.

 .. note::

     Sometimes, especially when doing **Monochrome** mixing, reducing one color channel may increase visible noise, which actually originates in the chroma noise.
 Chroma noise means that the little noise specs do not appear at the same location in all the color channels, but the noise patterns looks different in every channel.
 If that is the case you can improve the monochrome conversion by reducing the chroma noise first.

 **Save As** and **Load** buttons are used to do just that.
-Any mixer settings that you have set can be saved to the filesystem and loaded later.
-The used file format is The Gimp channel mixer format.
+Any mixer settings that you have set can be saved to a file and reloaded later.
+The mixer settings are stored in the Gimp channel mixer file format.

-**Over Exposure Indicator** option adds up the colors if more than one channel in a pixel is over-exposed, and you will see the combined color resulting of channel gain settings.
-This rule is applying to target preview area and haven't effect to final rendering.
+**Over Exposure Indicator** option adds up the colors if more than one channel in a pixel is over-exposed, allowing you to see the combined color resulting from channel gain settings.
+The over exposure indicator only appears in the target preview area, it does not affect the final rendering.

 **Reset All** button resets all channel mixer settings to default values.

 .. _color_wb:

 White Balance
 -------------

-The digiKam White Balance is a semi-automatic tool to adjust the white-balance of a photograph.
+The digiKam **White Balance** tool is used to adjust the white-balance of a photograph.

-White Balance setting is a common hurdle for digital still cameras.
-In the 'good old time' of film rolls, the white balance was done by the photolab.
-Nowadays the poor little camera has to guess what is white and what is black.
+Getting the correct white balance setting is a common challenge for digital still cameras.
+In the 'good old days' of film, the white balance compensation was done by the photolab.
+Nowadays the digital camera has to guess what is white and what is black.
 Most of the time, what the camera chooses as the white point, is not of the correct shade or hue.
-Using this tool it is easy to correct this problem.
-It provides a variety of parameters that can be trimmed to obtain a better result.
+This tool makes it is easy to correct this problem.
+It provides a variety of parameters that can be adjusted to more accurately capture the right colors in your photographs.

 .. figure:: images/editor_white_balance.webp
     :alt: